¡Hablamos Español!

 When a wrongful death lawsuit is successful, the awarded compensation is typically divided among eligible heirs based on Utah’s intestate succession laws or a pre-existing estate plan.
 The settlement may cover:

-• Medical expenses and funeral costs
+• Medical bills and funeral costs

-• Pain and suffering experienced by surviving family members
+• Pain and suffering of the surviving family

 • Loss of companionship and emotional support